 - Family Fun Day for special needs families, put on by Cranberry Township

 - Special Olympics volunteer

 Catholic Encounters are events or devotions that bring you into the life of the Church.
 As you approach your Confirmation, it is important to become a member of your Catholic community and contribute in some way to the Body of Christ.
 The purpose of this element of Confirmation preparation is to bring you into contact with the various ways that we express our Faith as Catholics, through traditions, devotions, sacramentals, and more.
 Opportunities for Catholic Encounters are numerous and are not limited to what happens here at Saint Kilian Parish.

-Year 1 and Year 2 Confirmation students are encouraged to complete 2 Catholic Encounters by Easter per school year.
+Year 1 and Year 2 Confirmation students are encouraged to experience Catholic Encounters during the school year.

-The following are some examples of excellent Catholic Encounters, but there are so many more:
+The following are some examples of Catholic Encounters:

 - Stations of the Cross